 Regional Transit Systems

 BC Transit works in partnership with 59 local governments.
 In most communities, the local BC Transit service is provided through a partnership between BC Transit, local government and a contracted transit operating company.
 Regional transit system service levels and budgets are approved each year by local government, who also set fares and local property taxes to pay their contribution of transit costs.
 This partnership is formalized through series of agreements: a Transit Service Area Agreement, Master Operating Agreement (MOA) and an Annual Operating Agreement (AOA).
 The AOA is renewed on an annual basis.

-The selection of the transit operating company is conducted through a public Request For Proposal process.
-Final agreements are for a nine-year term with the option to extend a contract for two successive three-year terms.
-The exceptions to this process are systems operated by public organizations (Regional District of Nanaimo, City of Nelson, District of Powell River and the Sunshine Coast Regional District), and non-profit societies where the annual contract value falls below a specified threshold.
+The selection of the transit operating company is conducted through a public Request For Proposal process and is undertaken typically every nine to 15 years.
+The exceptions to this process are systems operated by public organizations (Regional District of Nanaimo, City of Nelson, District of Powell River and the Sunshine Coast Regional District).